What's Stopping You? Change Your Life!

 Cruising the I-40

-Yup — that’s us, the couple everyone’s honking at.
+That’s us—the couple everyone’s honking at.

 Hunting for Lunch, Finding a Town

-Mary asked if Clinton had a Wikipedia page — she’s the researcher of the pair — and sure enough, it did.
-We learned the town straddles Custer and Washita Counties, named for Judge Clinton Irwin, and grew up around the railroads in the early 1900s.
-By the 1930s, it was already a key stop on Historic Route 66.
+Turns out the town straddles Custer and Washita Counties, named after Judge Clinton Irwin.
+It grew up around the railroad in the early 1900s and by the 1930s was already a key stop on Historic Route 66.

-Median home price: about $112,500.
+Median home price: $112,500.

-Chances of being a victim of violent crime: 1 in 270.
+Chance of violent crime: 1 in 270.

-Chances of property crime: 1 in 88.
+Chance of property crime: 1 in 88.

 A Building That Leans Into the Wind